jmlamp/PBSDC/README.md

 The software utilizes code PVMM by Prof. Ladislav Luksan that is licensed by the GNU Lesser General Public License (LGPL).
 In addition, code PLQDF1 by Prof. Ladislav Luksan is used to solve quadratic direction finding problem.

-The software also includes PBDC [2] and DBDC [3] methods by Kaisa Joki and both methods can be used in their original form in the code.
+The software also includes PBDC [2] and DBDC [3] methods by Docent Kaisa Joki and both methods can be used in their original form in the code.
 Both methods are licensed by the MIT License.

-The software is free for academic teaching and research purposes but I ask you to refer the reference given below if you use it.
+The software is free for academic teaching and research purposes but I ask you to refer the references given below if you use it.
 To use the software modify tpbsdc.f95 and functions.f95 as needed.
 If you have any questions conserning the software, please contact directly the author Jenni Lampainen (email: jmlamp@utu.fi).

 ## Code include: